eniyarajesh/microservices/README.md

 # 🧠 User Info Microservice

-A backend microservice built using **FastAPI**, **PostgreSQL**, and **Keycloak**, designed to securely register users, issue and validate tokens, and sync data between PostgreSQL and Keycloak using a background scheduler.
+A backend microservice built using **FastAPI**, **PostgreSQL**, and **Keycloak**, designed to securely register users, issue and validate tokens, and sync data between PostgreSQL and Keycloak using a background scheduler, and trigger password setup emails through Keycloak's built-in flow..

 ---

 ## 🚀 Features

-- 🔐 Register new users securely with UUID, email, password, and names
+- 🔐 Register new users securely with names, email, password(password handled via email setup)
-- 🧾 Passwords stored only in Keycloak, never in plain form in PostgreSQL
+- 🧾 Automated password reset email triggers for new users to set their own password via Keycloak
 - ⚙️ Background sync job to sync unsynced PostgreSQL users into Keycloak
 - ✅ Keycloak token validation for secured endpoints
+- 📜 Email, username, and password validation using modular pattern checks
-- 📁 Logging to both terminal and `logs/user_log.log`
+- 📁 Centralized Logging to both terminal and `logs/user_log.log`

 ---